spider-themes/eazydocs/readme.txt

 - **Multilingual Ready:** EazyDocs is translation ready & WPML compatible.
 Build your website in any language - even in an RTL one!

 - **Responsive & Retina Ready:** EazyDocs is 100% responsive to make your Knowledge base look beautiful and effective on all major devices.

+- **On Demand Asset Loading:** Loading only necessary css, javascript assets on the EazyDocs pages and will not load our assets on other pages of your website.

 - **Reading Assistant Tools:** There are available some important tools for better reading experience.
 Font Size switcher, Print option, TOC are developed for a consistent reading experience.